Skip to content

 cd trustee/kbs/config/kubernetes/

-• To configure the Key Broker Services to use Intel Trust Authority as an attestation service, set the environment variable DEPLOYMENT_DIR to ita:
+• To configure the Key Broker Services to use Intel Trust Authority as an attestation service, set the environment variable DEPLOYMENT_DIR as follows:

 export DEPLOYMENT_DIR=ita

-• Set your Intel Trust Authority (ITA) API Key in KBS configuration:
+• Set your Intel Trust Authority API Key in KBS configuration:

 sed -i 's/api_key =.*/api_key = "'${ITA_API_KEY}'"/g' $DEPLOYMENT_DIR/kbs-config.toml